 An act of charity is an act intended for the good of another for the sake of God.
 The health of the soul is more excellent than the health of the body.
 Thus, the anathema is the supreme act of charity because it saves innumerable souls from a contagious source of eternal damnation, in the same way as quarantine can save innumerable people from deadly disease.

 Therefore, since Luther and before, the Church understood that this deadly disease of heresy threatened the eternal salvation of innumerable faithful.
 She continued to perform the supreme act of charity: the anathema.
-The reason the Church opposed Modernism no less than Protestantism was due to the fact that Modernism and Protestantism are substantially the same error: an overthrow of the Catholic faith and Christ the King and the Luciferian exaltation of the individual conscience as satanic lord even over reality itself.
+The reason the Church opposed Liberalism no less than Protestantism was due to the fact that Modernism and Protestantism are substantially the same error: an overthrow of the Catholic faith and Christ the King and the Luciferian exaltation of the individual conscience as satanic lord even over reality itself.
 This idea is indeed the infectious disease of satanic pride leading souls to eternal damnation.
 There can be no greater danger than this contagious poison.

 Historical Dominance and Effectiveness of This Charity

-The period of the Church’s opposition to Modernism spans some 164 years (1794–1958).
+The period of the Church’s opposition to Liberalism spans some 164 years (1794–1958).
 Taking a generation as roughly 25 years, this period encompasses 6.56 generations of the Church.
 If we include Trent within this calculation (1563–1958), the period is 395 years or 15.8 generations.
-Thus, the Church for 6–15 generations utilized the charity of anathema against the wholesale revolution begun by the Protestant heretics and continued by their Modernist spawn.
+Thus, the Church for 6–15 generations utilized the charity of anathema against the wholesale revolution begun by the Protestant heretics and continued by their Liberal spawn.
 The Church did not cease a constant charity for these poor souls afflicted with the virus of heresy.

-But as Lehner documents, the Church was under near constant pressure to conform itself to the Protestant and Modernist revolutions from the start.
+But as Lehner documents, the Church was under near constant pressure to conform itself to the Protestant and Liberal revolutions from the start.
 But by the charity of the anathema, the pressure on the Church from her enemies without was met with an equal or stronger pressure from within.
 The vehemence of condemnation in opposition to errors was able to keep the faithful safe.
 As a result, as Marshner observes, after the initial Protestant split, which largely broke upon “national” boundaries, most of the faithful were held within the Church by this bulwark of defense from the ever-increasing pressure to surrender to the enemies of Holy Church.
 Even more, the Church grew through active missionary zeal throughout the world.

 Thus, during this period, it was understood that these forces were indeed enemies in need of the charity of anathema, for the sake of converting the enemies to the one true Church and only hope for salvation, but also to keep the faithful safe from infection in their souls.
 This overarching pastoral understanding reached its climax in the message of Fatima (wherein it was said that God was punishing the world and called all men to repent) and the pontificate of St. Pius X (who vehemently condemned Modernism as the “synthesis of all heresies”).
 Nevertheless, even as the Church grew throughout the world, in Europe, the anathema increasingly fell on deaf ears and hardened hearts, and, as Chadwick documents, secularization was gripping the continent by 1900.